smattymatty/mathew-storm-site/philo_content/book/Chapter 4 - Deeper Into the Dark.md

 "In my experience, they're often the same thing."

 A sound from outside made them both look up—distant shouting from the harbor.
 Sisyphus moved to the window, squinting against the morning sun reflecting off the sea.
 A ship had arrived, black-sailed and riding low in the water.
 Armed guards surrounded the dock as figures were herded off the vessel.
 Even from this distance, he could see they were young, some barely more than children.
+One stumbled, and Sisyphus noticed how the others helped them up before the guards could intervene—that instinct for compassion even in terror.
+He'd seen it across ten thousand years.
+It never died, no matter how systems tried to crush it.

 "What manner of supplies arrive under such guard?"
 Sisyphus asked.